 - Enrollment Requirements: Only required to enroll in credits remaining to graduate – at least 1 credit

 - Requirements to be approved: Your I-20 end date must show that this is your last semester.
-Special approval is not required from IES – this RCL is automatic if your I-20 shows it is your last semester.
+Special approval is not required from ISSS – this RCL is automatic if your I-20 shows it is your last semester.

 2. Medical Reduced Course Load (RCL)